valtasar27/Midnight-Media-Downloader/README.md

 #DEPENDENMCIES

-To be able to use this witout issues you will need:
+To be able to use this without issues you will need:

     ffmpeg-python (https://github.com/kkroening/ffmpeg-python)
     yt-dlp (https://github.com/yt-dlp/yt-dlp)